spanner/radiant-sites-extension/README.markdown

 or maybe soon just:

 	$ rake ray:extension:install name="multi-site" hub="spanner"

+who kno?

 ### Compatibility ###

-This ought to be a drop-in replacement for the original multi_site.
-It differs from the original in that it will create a default site if none exists, but this should happen in the background.
+This ought to be a drop-in replacement for the core multi_site.
+It differs from the original in that it will create a default site if none exists, but this should happen invisibly.

 This version of multi_site does cause failures in radiant's main tests, usually when a site is required but the tests don't supply it.
 I will probably add a 'lax mode' at some point that doesn't mind if no site is defined.